MRS recently launched their latest Delphi report: Prediction and planning in an uncertain world. We spoke to Jane Frost, CEO, about the findings.

 In his talk at EffWeek 2016 Professor Patrick Barwise drew a wry laugh of recognition from the audience with this statement:

 “When you as a marketer stand next to someone from finance or operations, much of what you say will sound less reliable… because it is”

 “Marketing is about the future – future sales, future campaigns, future products,” he continues.
 “And when someone says to you ‘I can tell you about the future’, what do you think?
 Well, you’re sceptical aren’t you?”

 This scepticism when it comes to prediction has become part of the popular consciousness recently.
-From Michael Gove’s ‘experts’ observation during Brexit, and its apparent validation by the failure of the polls at both the referendum and the general election – predicting the future has become a risky business for all involved.
+Predicting the future has become a risky business for all involved.
+Illustrated most publicly by Michael Gove’s ‘people have had enough of experts’ observation during the run-up to Brexit, and its apparent validation by the failure of the polls at both the referendum and the general election.

-MRS commissioned the report to move the conversation on and broaden the debate from the “Polling doesn’t work,” rhetoric.
-They also wanted to try to provide some practical advice and context for mid-senior managers involved in forecasting decisions.
+MRS commissioned their new report to move the conversation on.
+“We wanted to broaden the debate from the “polling doesn’t work,” rhetoric,” says CEO Jane Frost.
+“We also wanted to provide some practical advice and context for mid-senior managers who are involved in forecasting decisions.”

 The power of uncertainty

 Most people try to predict the future to try to reduce uncertainty.
 But one thing that stood out in the report was the value of simply not being sure.
 “As companies become more successful, the trigger for change is reduced, “says Jane.
 “Dominance leads to inertia and in this scenario companies often do bad research.
 They talk to their customers and forget the people who don’t buy their products.
 They base their predictions on past success, and they don’t bring in outsiders to the research process.
 The result is that they often miss something crucial that is happening in the world.
 Their predictions simply don’t include any big surprises.
 Unfortunately the world does.”